charmed-kubernetes/cdk-network-spaces-testing/README.md

 Once you have configured all the nodes, you can select them in MAAS and run the "Commission" action.

-After commissioning completes, go into the node's configuration and set all of the network interfaces to "Auto assign".
+After commissioning completes, go into each node's configuration and set all of the network interfaces to "Auto assign".

 ## Bootstrap the Juju controller